 Prevents Stretch Marks

 This might be of particular interest to pregnant women.
-I have been on a preconception diet for about a year and have taken collagen daily, not only for it’s health benefits but also for its skin benefits, one of which is preventing stretch marks.
+I have been on a preconception diet for about a year and have taken collagen daily, not only for health benefits but also for its skin benefits, one of which is preventing stretch marks.
 Because collagen improves the skin’s firmness and elasticity, it’s excellent at preventing stretch marks.
 And the earlier you introduce collagen, the better.